-Courses offered include Pedagogy I – The Art of Teaching; Pedagogy II – The Art of Learning; Behavioral Management in the Inclusive Classroom; The Experiential Jewish “Classroom”; Jewish Day School Education; Teaching Jewish Texts; Human Development for Teachers; Technology and 21st Studies Classroom; and Final Project.
+Courses offered include Models of Teaching; Theory and Practice; Neurodiversity; Jewish Day School Education; Teaching Jewish Texts; Human Development for Teachers; and Portfolio for Growth Final Project.

 The academic year begins on August 1 with ulpan; Pardes classes run from September 1 – May 31; PEP programs continue through June; July is a vacation month.
 Vacations are offered for all Jewish and Israeli national holidays.
 Classes are conducted five days a week, Sunday through Thursday.
 All mornings are dedicated to Beit Midrash classes.
-All afternoons are dedicated to MA courses, teacher training opportunities, specialized seminars and Hebrew ulpan.
-Some MA classes are conducted via videoconference or online.
+All afternoons are dedicated to MA courses, pedagogic training, specialized seminars and Hebrew ulpan.

 The Shoolman Graduate School of Jewish Education at Hebrew College in Boston, MA awards the Master of Jewish Education degree (MJEd) and a Certificate in Jewish Day School Education.
 The Pardes Institute awards a Certificate of Advanced Jewish Studies.